qmk/qmk_firmware/keyboard/nerd/README.md

 Build
 -----

+For building you have to specify two build-options, LAYOUT and KEYMAP.
+The layout option defines pcb layout and can be either 60% or 80% at the momemnt.
+The keymap option selects your preferred keymapping.

-Move to this directory then just run `make`.
+Move to this directory then just run `make LAYOUT=60 KEYMAP=ansi150`

+to compile a firmware for a 60% pcb with ANSI 150 key mapping.

 Jump to Bootloader